Skip to content

 Price reductions and strategy changes are where most seller communication breaks down.
 The seller hears "your home is worth less than you think" no matter how carefully you phrase it.
 Here is how to make those conversations land.

-• Lead with the data, not the recommendation.
+• Lead with the data before the recommendation.
 Show the showing count, the feedback pattern, and the comparison to competing listings.
-Let the seller arrive at the conclusion with you, not after you.
+Walk the seller through it so they arrive at the conclusion alongside you.

 • Separate the facts from the ask.
 One paragraph for what happened.
 One paragraph for what you recommend.
 Do not mix them.